 Or the classic Orange, Red, Yellow by Mark Rothko, which sold for $86 million in 2012:

 To the untrained eye, these may appear to be canvases smeared with paint.
 But to a seasoned art connoisseur, they embody the human condition, eternal themes like love and loss, and all sorts of hand-waiving pretension.
 Modern art has always eluded basic human reasoning.
 The more uninspiring a piece of artwork is, the more it's worth, and the more people are afraid to criticize it for fear of being branded as simpletons who "just don't get art."
+One man's seven-legged spider is another man's treasure, so to speak.

 At first glance, there don't appear to be any drawbacks to buying digital art as NFTs, and this technology actually makes buying and selling art more accessible to people who want to participate in this market.
 But there are actually quite a few problems with NFTs.